-- The processing is to meet legal obligations. - The processing is to protect the vital interests of the data subject. - The processing is to pursue our legitimate interests (as set out in our privacy notices). - The processing is in the public interest.
+- The processing is to protect the vital interests of the data subject - The processing is to pursue our legitimate interests (as set out in our privacy notices) - The processing is in the public interest

 We have documented the legal basis upon which we process the personal data we hold.
 You must make sure you are aware of this and only process the personal data for the reasons stated and for the basis upon which we have described.